zavvy logo

 For example, employee development software solutions will assist in putting together a career progression framework and creating a customized training plan for each employee.
 It will also track employees' progress and identify any skills gaps.

-Tip: Employee development software is invaluable for reskilling your workforce, saving time and effort in the long run.
+Tip: Employee development software is an invaluable new technology for reskilling your workforce, saving time and effort in the long run.

 Employee recognition is a powerful motivator, so celebrate the successes of your reskilling program along the way to prove you're committed to developing careers.